fubicales2016/fogbowcloud.org/content/pages/install-opportunism.md

 Installation
 ==========
-The installation of the opportunistic component is very simple.

-It uses Distutils from python to be installed, so all you need to do is to get the latest code and run the setup.py and all packages and scripts will be allocated to the right place.
+The opportunism module uses python's Distutils, so all you need to do is to get the latest code and run the setup.py.

 ``` shell
 git clone https://github.com/fogbow/fogbow-opportunism.git